 Can I list multiple places?+

 Pick one.
-The 'regular at' frame is asking where you're actually known — listing three places dilutes the signal across all of them and signals the answer is constructed.
+The 'regular at' frame is asking where you're actually known — listing three places dilutes the signal across all of them and signals the answer is constructed for the prompt.